The scalp: how it works and how to take care of it

 Start the Routine with S4, a shampoo that gently cleanses.
 Continue by applying T4 Prime post to the scalp along with the all-important massage.
 For the most critical areas we recommend Z4 post synergistic treatment, which is practical and convenient to carry with you at all times.

-Try the whole 4 Prime line on our online shop: https://procosmet.com/collections/prime-prevenzione-anticaduta
+Try the entire 4 Prime line on our online shop: https://procosmet.com/collections/prime-prevenzione-anticaduta

 ← Older Post Newer Post →